sammancoaching/ensemble-machine/README.md

 ### Configure a DNS name for your machines to use
 Buy a suitable domain name, and update its name servers to point at the ones on AWS.
 Create a 'hosted zone' to administrate it.
 There are instructions [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/migrate-dns-domain-inactive.html).
 You are going to use the script 'update_dns.py' to add records to this hosted zone for all the machines you'll create with 'summon.py'.
 Note the hosted zone id and add it to your aws_machine_spec.json config file.

-## Create a new practice machine that uses JetBrains Projector
-Use this script:

-    python summon.py --help

-## How to login to a summoned machine

-    sh login.sh 12.23.34.45

-... or DNS name:

-    sh login.sh b5f76de4-clion.codekata.proagile.link

-## How to delete an instance

-Use the AWS console

-## How to clone a repo to a machine
-Use this script:

-    python clone_kata.py --help

-## How to see what state the Projector instances have
-Use this script:

-    $ python instances.py
-    d5f4dba2-clion.codekata.proagile.link             stopped     ebjaolo
-    e32c9ea5-clion.codekata.proagile.link             stopped     ebjaolo
-    0899b6a8-clion.codekata.proagile.link             stopped     ebjaolo
-    46b0cd53-clion.codekata.proagile.link             stopped     emily

-# How to shut down a machine
-Note - this script is not aware of different aws profiles or regions:

-    sh turn_off_machine.sh b5f76de4-clion.codekata.proagile.link

-Otherwise - use the AWS console.
+# Tips and troubleshooting

-# How to know which version of the IDE to use?
+## How to know which version of the IDE to use?

 Log into a machine then do this: